hsotoparada/DeepPhasePick/README.md

 use `dpp_config.set_picking()`.

 For example, the following will remove preliminary picks which are presumed false positive, by applying all of the four optional conditions described in the
 Supplementary Material of Soto and Schurr (2021).
-This is the default and recommended option, especially when dealing with very noise waveforms.
+This is the default and recommended option, especially when many presumed false positives may be observed when dealing with very noise waveforms or preprocessing seismic waveforms with different filters.
 Please refer to the Text S1 in the above-mentioned Supplementary Material to see how the different user-defined parameters are used to remove preliminary picks.

 Then refined pick onsets and their time uncertainties will be computed by applying 20 iterations of Monte Carlo Dropout.